fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

    </TabItem>
    </Tabs>

-4. If you have installed the Contour chart for exposing the Etcd and Prometheus service, execute the below command:
+4. If you have installed the Contour chart for exposing the etcd and Prometheus service, execute the below command:

    ```bash